diamondjoneses/Summer2020_8WkIT1025/Unit2/readme.md

 ## CPU, Input and Output
 * Identify how the example addresses each of the components: CPU, Input and Output

+## Logic Gates and circuits
+* Explain what is meant by a truth table and apply your knowledge to a NAND gate.
+* How does the NAND gate truth table compare to that of an AND gate?

 ## IEEE - Ethically Aligned Design
 * Explain the purpose of IEEE and the importance of ethics in device design